Continuum asymptotics for tree growth models with uniform backward dynamics: Classification

 To conclude the proof of this lemma, note that the choice of $\lambda$ is trivial.
 Indeed, recall that we view $\lambda$ as an element of $L^1(\mu_s)$.
 Here $\mu_s = 0$, so $L^1(\mu_s)$ contains only a single element.
 Similarly, we need not define $B$ as $\mu$ does not have any atoms, hence $B$ is trivial.

-We have to check that the distribution of the dendritic system constructed via Constructions \ref{construction:sample_den_from_tree:part_1} and \ref{construction:sample_den_from_tree:part_2} using $\psi$ is the same as the distribution of the dendritic system in Proposition \ref{prop:evans}.
+We have to check that the distribution of the dendritic system obtained via Constructions \ref{construction:sample_den_from_tree:part_1} and \ref{construction:sample_den_from_tree:part_2} using $\psi$ is the same as the distribution of the dendritic system in Proposition \ref{prop:evans}.
 By construction of $\psi$, this is the case on the event where $(\xi_i, i\geq 1)$ satisfies $\xi_i \npreceq \xi_j$ for all $i\neq j$.
-Because $\mu$ is diffusely supported on the leaves of $\bfT$, this happens with probability $1$.
+Because we assumed that $\mu$ is diffusely supported on the leaves of $\bfT$, this happens with probability $1$.
 This concludes the proof. \end{proof}

 It is important to note that we used the fact that $\mu$ is supported diffusely on the leaves only in the conclusion of the proof but not in the construction of $\psi$.
 Hence we can also repeat this construction in the general setting of Proposition \ref{prop:evans}.